 Poulsbo, WA – Last June, we arrived back in Washington and began to notice June’s unique collection of nature treasures.
 One of the most noticeable features was the presence of caterpillars and their silky nests everywhere.
 We soon learned that they were Western Tent Caterpillars building sturdy tents lashed to the limbs of trees and bushes, particularly the alder trees.
-These orange and black caterpillars spend their days eating leaves, but like good little campers, they return to their snug tents at night.
+These orange and black caterpillars spend their days eating leaves, but like good little campers, young larvae return to their snug tents at night.
+Later stage larvae strike out on their own and become solitary feeders in the vast forest wilderness far from the safety of the tent.

 Tent caterpillars are actually part of the design of the forest.
 They chew their way through leaf after leaf, but rarely kill the main tree or plant.
 In fact, the removal of the leaves, mostly alder leaves, defoliate much of the forest, allowing precious sunlight to reach the slower growing trees and ground cover plants below.
 Caterpillar waste also fertilizes the forest floor as they grow and molt four times over five to six weeks before stopping their feeding frenzy in order to spin cocoons in which to the lay their eggs.
 It only takes about two weeks for adult moths to emerge, who immediately mate, lay eggs and die a few days later.
 So much for a long life span.